edgelesssys/contrast/docs/docs/architecture/overview.md

   Like other components, it runs inside a CVM using the Contrast runtime.
   It serves as the central attestation authority, ensuring that only verified workloads can join the trusted service mesh.
   The Coordinator uses a _manifest_, a `.json` file that defines the trusted state of your cluster by listing cryptographic hashes for all approved workloads.
-  Each CVM’s attestation is verified against this manifest before the workload is trusted.
+  Each CVM's attestation is verified against this manifest before the workload is trusted.

 - **Initializer**:
   The initializer runs as an init container within confidential pods.